Henry E. Steinway was born Heinrich Engelhard Steinweg in Brunswick, Germany in 1797, while his birth region was part of the Holy Roman Empire.

 The “overstrung scale” in a square piano earned the Steinway Piano first prize at the New York Industrial Fair of 1855.
 In 1862, the Steinways gained the first prize in London in competition with the most eminent makers in Europe; and this victory was followed in 1867 by a similar success at the Universal exposition in Paris.
 According to pianistic legends such as Franz Liszt, Anton Rubinstein and other noteworthy authorities, the Steinways have done more to advance the durability, action, and tone-quality of their instruments than any other piano artisans in Europe or the Americas.

-The “Steinway and Sons” corporation endures and thrives in 2017, still world renowned for creating some the finest pianos in the world.
+The “Steinway & Sons” corporation endures and thrives, still world renowned for creating some the finest pianos in the world.
 Henry Steinway’s motto, “To build the finest pianos possible,” still animates the Steinway family and the company, as they continue to produce piano masterpieces every day.